 Requests to complete supplier/vendor registration forms will NOT be accepted after the registration has been submitted.

-Registration for Board I Exams is done in the delegate’s personal capacity and not that of the employer/third party.
+Registration for designation applications or exam and/or RPLassessment fee is done in the delegate’s personal capacity and not that of the employer/third party.
 Therefore, the member is personally responsible for payment of the invoice.

 In terms of cancellations and rescheduling and the relevant fee due as stipulated above, the following conditions apply: